skszymon20/instance_segmentation_grapes/README.md

 Instance segmentation on wgisd dataset for Computer Vision course on PP.
 Inspirations for the project came from the paper: https://arxiv.org/pdf/1907.11819.pdf

+## Tags
+To view repository status from the moment of the Report.pdf please view tag v0.0.1

 ## Our setup:
  - First clone wgisd git repository: $git clone https://github.com/thsant/wgisd.git.
 It should be in current working directory.
  - Install libraries which are listed in "requirements.txt".
 For example You can use $pip install -r requirements.txt